School of Architecture and Design

 The School of Architecture and Design offers degrees through three departments: Architecture, Digital Art and Design, and Interior Design.

-Several architecture degrees are offered: a Bachelor of Science in Architectural Technology (B.S.), a Bachelor of Architecture (B.Arch.), a Master of Architecture (M.Arch.), and Master of Science in Architecture (M.S.) programs in Computational Technologies, Health and Design, or Urban Design (M.S.).
+Several architecture degrees are offered: a Bachelor of Science in Architectural Technology (B.S.A.T.) and a Bachelor of Science in Architectural Technology with a Concentration in Construction Management (B.S.A.T.+CM), a Bachelor of Architecture (B.Arch.), a Master of Architecture (M.Arch.), a Master of Science in Health and Design (M.S.HD), and Master of Science in Architecture programs in Computational Technologies (M.S.ACT) or Urban Design (M.S.AUD).

-In Digital Art and Design, five degrees are offered, as well as one minor: Bachelor of Fine Arts degrees in Digital Arts and in Graphic Design; a Master of Fine Arts degree in Digital Art and Design, with concentrations in Fine Arts and Technology or Graphic Design; a Master of Arts in UX/UI Design and Development; and a minor in Graphic Design.
+In Digital Art and Design, five degrees are offered, as well as one minor: Bachelor of Fine Arts (B.F.A.) degrees in Digital Arts, in Digital Arts with a concentration in Game Design, and in Graphic Design; a Master of Fine Arts (M.F.A.) degree in Graphic Design and Media Innovation; a Master of Arts (M.A.) degree in UX/UI Design and Development; and a minor in Graphic Design.

 The Interior Design department offers a Bachelor of Fine Arts in Interior Design (B.F.A.).
 Additionally, it offers a track within the B.F.A. leading to acceptance into the School of Management’s Master of Business Administration (M.B.A.) program with a specialization of Design Management.

 The B.Arch. is recognized as a first professional degree and is accredited by the National Architectural Accrediting Board (NAAB).
-The Bachelor of Fine Arts in Interior Design (B.F.A.) is a professional degree accredited by the Council for Interior Design Accreditation.
-The M.Arch. is recognized as a first professional degree and has candidacy accreditation status with the NAAB.
+The Bachelor of Fine Arts in Interior Design (B.F.A.) is a professional degree accredited by the Council for Interior Design Accreditation (CIDA).
+The M.Arch. is recognized as a first professional degree and is also accredited with NAAB.

 About the School of Architecture and Design

-Architecture has the functional task of creating built environments for human activity.
+Architecture has the functional task of creating built environments for human activities.
 As an expression of human values, it must address the interrelated physical, social, political, economic, and cultural issues of our time.
 The curriculum reflects this range of inquiry.
-Design is an intellectual enterprise and an art form.
-It requires the integration of liberal ambition and the technical expertise.
+Design is an intellectual and social enterprise, as well as an art form.
+It requires the integration of liberal ambition and technical expertise.
 Pedagogically, the design studio sequence provides a project-based, experiential learning environment that allows students to apply knowledge from other areas of the curriculum.
-The school maintains that the emphasis on design and practicum-based learning within the curriculum prepares students for effective participation in the profession and for rendering service to the public.
-Students define their own goals and career paths based on the knowledge acquired in the classroom and tested through the varied projects in the design studio, technology sequence, and other project-based courses in the program.

 The School of Architecture and Design supports professionalism and excellence in its programs, based on its focus on research and design pedagogy.
 New York Institute of Technology is an ideal place to foster innovation and to advance discovery.
 This is consistent with the vision for New York Tech to be a place where students learn to become critical and creative thinkers, combining the mindset of critical humanists with the design thinking of engineers and artists.